yossing-audatic/noisy_speech_test_sets/WHAMVox/index.md

 **WHAMVox easy** can be downloaded [here](https://www.audatic.ai/download_WHAMVox/WHAMVox_easy.zip).
 **WHAMVox hard** can be downloaded [here](https://www.audatic.ai/download_WHAMVox/WHAMVox_hard.zip).

-metadata containing the ids and paths of the speech and noise files for each example as well as the URL to the original speech videos can be found [here](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/WHAMVox_test.csv)
+metadata containing the ids and paths of the speech and noise files for each example as well as the URL to the original speech videos can be found [here](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/WHAMVox_test.csv).

+For more details about how the files were selected, please see the ipython notebook [analyses.ipnb](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/analyses.ipynb).

+If you would like to recreate or modify the test sets, follow the instructions in the [README](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/README.md).
+All resources and instructions needed to recreate or modify the test sets can be found on our [github page](https://github.com/yossing-audatic/noisy_speech_test_sets/tree/main/WHAMVox).

 ## Dataset Statistics